Siphon Draw Hiking Trail to Flatiron Mesa

 ★★★★★ Difficult / Phoenix Area:

-Breathtaking views, from the bow of this immense “granite ship,” reward hikers for making the scramble up the butt-kicking final 1.5 miles of Siphon Draw Hiking Trail.
-Nestled between two of the Superstition Mountain’s most dramatic canyons, the first half of this hike is a deceptively easy preamble to the steep craggy trail that follows – where a 2,000 foot elevation gain is compressed into a challenging 1.5 mile hike, that practically defines the term “rock scramble.”
+Breathtaking views, from the bow of this immense “granite ship,” reward hikers who finish the butt-kicking scramble up Siphon Draw Hiking Trail.
+Nestled into one of the Superstition Mountain’s dramatic canyons, the first half of this hike is a deceptively easy preamble to the steep craggy climb that follows.
+Here a 2,000 foot elevation gain is compressed into a 1.5 mile mixed hike and rock scramble.

-Beyond this point the hike rapidly angles, ascending long tiers of layered granite, caches of huge stones and tall rock scrambles.
-Markers can be scant, and there are a number of dead-ending, false trails that lead off to the right.
-As a general rule follow the leftmost trail to reach the top of the mesa.
+The hike rapidly steepens after Siphon Draw.
+It ascends tiers of layered granite, piles of large boulders and high rock scrambles.
+Markers are scant.
+And it’s easy to get waylaid by the multiple false trails that lead off to the right – and then ultimately dead end.
+As a general rule, stay on the leftmost trail to reach the top of the mesa.

-Throughout the early 1900’s, the mesa was referred to as both Ship Rock and Flatiron – since settlers thought it looked like either the bow of a ship, or one of the pre-electric, flat metal irons used to press clothing at the time.
-Clearly the fashionistas won out.
+In the early 1900’s, the mesa was called both Ship Rock and Flatiron – since it reminded settlers of either the bow of a ship, or one of those pre-electric, flat metal irons used to press clothing at that time.
+The fashionistas clearly won on the name.

 Directions From the intersection of I-17 and AZ-10 (in Phoenix), drive east on AZ-10 for 11.9 miles to exit 154/US-60 E. Merge onto US-60 E (towards Mesa/Globe) and continue 24.6 miles to exit 196/AZ-88, Idaho Road.
 Turn left/east on AZ-88/Idaho Road (which becomes Apache Trail Road) and drive 7.2 miles to the entry for Lost Dutchman State Park, on the right.